-permission, as well as adolescent assent."
-ACMG also notes that most predictive genetic testing for adult-onset conditions is predispositional, that is, testing for genes that are incompletely penetrant and may never become manifest (Ross, 2013).
-The ACOG Committee Opinion number 690 states, "Carrier screening panels should not include conditions primarily associated with a disease of adult onset" (ACOG, 2017[a]).
-The National Society of Genetic Counselors (NSGC) does not support the use of prenatal genetic testing for known adult-onset conditions if pregnancy or childhood management will not be affected (Hercher, 2016).
-Alpha 1 antitrypsin deficiency (incompletely associated with variantsmutations in the SERPINA1 gene) provides another example of a condition with an adult-onset phenotype where molecular testing cannot distinguish between childhood or adult onset.
-Likewise, preconception or prenatal genetic testing may not be appropriate for conditions, such as spinocerebellar ataxias (SCA) type 5 and familial malignant melanoma.
-VariantsMutations in the beta III spectrin gene (SPTBN2 gene) have been associated with spinocerebellar ataxias (SCA) type 5.
-This is a relatively mild disorder that typically begins between the ages of 20 and 30 and progresses slowly.
-CDKN2A, the most commonly identified gene variant in familial forms of melanoma (adulthood age of onset), exhibits incomplete penetrance.
+Neither ACOG nor ACMG recommend prenatal genetic testing for ALS.
+With regard to predictive genetic testing and the screening of children for adult-onset conditions, the ACMG has indicated that, "If clinical benefits will not accrue for years to decades, testing should be deferred until adulthood or should require parent or guardian permission, as well as adolescent assent."- ACMG also notes that most predictive genetic testing for adult-onset conditions is predispositional, that is, testing for genes that are incompletely penetrant and may never become manifest (Ross, 2013). -The ACOG Committee Opinion number 690 states, "Carrier screening panels should not include conditions primarily associated with a disease of adult onset" (ACOG, 2017[a]).
+The National Society of Genetic Counselors (NSGC) does not support the use of prenatal genetic testing for known adult-onset conditions if pregnancy or childhood management will not be affected (Hercher, 2016). -Alpha 1 antitrypsin deficiency (incompletely associated with mutations in the SERPINA1 gene) provides another example of a condition with an adult-onset phenotype where molecular testing cannot distinguish between childhood or adult onset. - Likewise, preconception or prenatal genetic testing may not be appropriate for conditions, such as spinocerebellar ataxias (SCA) type 5 and familial malignant melanoma. -Mutations in the beta III spectrin gene (SPTBN2 gene) have been associated with spinocerebellar ataxias (SCA) type 5.
+This is a relatively mild disorder that typically begins between the ages of 20 and 30 and progresses slowly. -CDKN2A, the most commonly identified gene variant mutation in familial forms of melanoma (adulthood age of onset), exhibits incomplete penetrance.